Princesseuh/princesseuh.dev/articles/eleventy-painpoints/eleventy-painpoints.md

 ## Markdown

 - By default, Eleventy didn't hot reload if changes were made to markdown files that are in a nested folder (for instance for this article, `blog/eleventy-painpoints/eleventy-paintpoints.md`).
 I had to manually add a watch target pointing to the folder where my articles are contained (here `blog`).
-Weird
+Felt a bit unintuitive

 These last few years, it seems like the JS ecosystem is just now discovering that long build times are painful for writing content (May [Vite](https://github.com/vuejs/vite) and [Vitepress](https://github.com/vuejs/vitepress) saves us all) however, I must admit that Eleventy does a pretty good job at that, currently build times are around **100ms**